 - Solid-colored, collared shirt, or blouse, with no designs or patterns.
-A small logo which reflects the clothing manufacturer or brand is acceptable.
-The logo should be less than two inches in diameter. - Acceptable colors include: Hunter Green, White, Grey, Navy, Light Blue, Yellow. - When layering shirts (long sleeve under short sleeve) both shirts must be a solid color in the acceptable colors. - Bay Vista T-shirts are allowed.
+A small logo that reflects the clothing manufacturer or brand is acceptable.
+The logo should be less than two inches in diameter. - Acceptable colors include: Hunter Green, White, Grey, Navy, Light Blue, Yellow, Black. - When layering shirts (long sleeve under short sleeve) both shirts must be a solid color in the acceptable colors. - Bay Vista T-shirts are allowed.

-DRESSES
+DRESSES / JUMPERS

-- Solid-colored uniform dress, the length worn no higher than three inches above the knee front and back (shorts may be worn under if covered by dress). - Acceptable colors include: Hunter Green, White, Grey, Navy, Light Blue, Yellow, Khaki, and Black. - Dresses may or may not have collars. - Collared shirts may be worn under dresses in the acceptable shirt colors.
+- Solid-colored uniform dress or jumpers must be of a length and fit that are suitable to the build and stature of the student (no shorter than fingertip length).
+Shorts may be worn underneath if covered by a dress/jumper. - Acceptable colors: Hunter Green, White, Grey, Navy, Light Blue, Yellow, Khaki, and Black. - Dresses may or may not have collars. - Collared shirts may be worn under dresses or jumpers in the acceptable shirt colors.

-SHOES/TIGHTS/SOCKS
+SHOES/SOCKS

-- Athletic shoes with an adjustable closure (i.e. laces or Velcro). - Slip-on athletic shoes with a rubber sole, such as Vans or Converse, are acceptable if students can safely perform athletic duties during PE/Recess. - Tights/Leggings may only be worn under a dress or skirt and must be a solid color (Hunter Green, White, Grey, Navy, Light Blue, Yellow, Black). - Any color/pattern socks may be worn.
+- Athletic shoes with an adjustable closure (i.e. laces or Velcro). - Slip-on athletic shoes with a rubber sole, such as Vans or Converse, are acceptable if students can safely perform athletic duties during PE/Recess. - Any color/pattern socks may be worn.
+Socks should be worn below the knee.